madetheforcebewithyou/redux-knife-manager/README.md

 * **options (Object):**
   * **namespace (String, default: 'app'):**
     The namespace is the prefix of top level of redux store to restore the state of knives.
-  * **actionTypeTimestamp (Boolean, default: true):**
-    In order to avoid the collision of action type, Reudx Knife Manger will append the timestamp to the action type if its value is set to `true`.

 #### Example
 ```javascript